Pretty Freekin Scary: Production

 Pretty Freekin Scary was initially a product range produced by American Greetings subsidiary AG Properties that was first announced as early as June 2006.
 The franchise debuted as an accessory line sold in Walmart stores during the 2007 Halloween season.

 On October 13, 2022, Disney Channel gave a 20-episode series order to Pretty Freekin Scary, which premiered on June 15, 2023.
 The series is created by Jason P. Hauser and produced by CakeStart Entertainment and Cloudco Entertainment.
-Hauser only serves as a co-executive producer alongside Nancy Cohen and Jim & Steve Armogida, while Jessica Kaminsky serves as executive producer and showrunner, with additional executive producers including Kory Lunsford, Louis Kramer Lunsford, Sean Gorman, Ian Lambur, Ryan Wiesbrock, Edward Galton, and Jason Netter.
+Hauser only serves as a co-executive producer alongside Nancy Cohen and Jim & Steve Armogida, while Jessica Kaminsky serves as executive producer and showrunner, with additional executive producers including Kory Lunsford, Loris Kramer Lunsford, Sean Gorman, Ian Lambur, Ryan Wiesbrock, Edward Galton, and Jason Netter.

 On June 30, 2024, it was announced that the series was cancelled after one season.